Coosanta17/crafty_discord_bot/README.md

 *I am learning JavaScript so if you find any errors or bad practice any help is appreciated.*

 #### Future Features:
-- Turn server off after period of time
+- ~~Turn server off after period of time~~ :white_check_mark:
 - Turn server off with a command (configurable)
 - Config file
+- Multiple servers
+- Channel binds for different servers
 - Statistics (players and stuff)
 - *suggestions are welcome!*